Madivoli/portfolio_projects/README.md

 Depression and students' (international or domestic) status

 	Coefficient: 0.07138804926
-	● The coefficient suggests **a very weak positive correlation**.
+	● The coefficient suggests a very weak positive correlation.
-	● Given that the value is close to zero, there is **no significant linear relationship** between a student's status as either international or domestic and their depression score.
+	● Given that the value is close to zero, there is no significant linear relationship between a student's status as either international or domestic and their depression score.
 	● The slight positive value indicates that, on average, international students may have marginally higher depression scores than their domestic counterparts.
-	● However, this association is **statistically insignificant**.
+	● However, this association is statistically insignificant.

 Depression and gender

 	Correlation Coefficient: -0.0127866035
-	● This value signifies **a very weak negative correlation**.
+	● This value signifies a very weak negative correlation.
-	● Since the coefficient is close to zero, there is **no linear relationship** between a student's gender and their depression score.
+	● Since the coefficient is close to zero, there is no linear relationship between a student's gender and their depression score.
 	● The negative sign suggests that, on average, males may have slightly lower depression scores than females.
 However, this difference is minimal.